How to Use a Menstrual Cup: 6 East Step-by-Step Guide 2019

 - Wash your cup with mild unscented soap and rinse throughly.

 - Use a toothbrush to clean out the air holes beneath the rim of your cup.
 Do not use sharp objects (toothpicks, safety pins, etc.), which can puncture it.

-- Let your cup dry at room temperature.
+- Let your cup dry and store it at a room temperature.

-- When not in use, keep your feminine cup in a breathable pouch (supplied with your purchase).
+- When not in use, keep your evacup in a breathable pouch (supplied with your purchase).

 Check out some of our additional information about the product below.